Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Only her breasts were regrettably small, but that didn’t really amount to a weak point.

-「Lean forward a little more.」
+"Lean forward a little more."

-「Ah, yes.」
+"Ah, yes."

 When Yuu leaned forward while still being connected to Elena, Sera held Elena in her arms.

 Then, as she moved her face closer to Elena, who was panting with her tongue out, she licked the tip of her tongue and began to exchange deep kisses with her.

-「Nmm, lick, lick, chuu, chuupa… Hnn, nghh, I really like you, Elena.
-Yes, to the point that I want to tease you.」
+"Nmm, lick, lick, chuu, chuupa… Hnn, nghh, I really like you, Elena.
+Yes, to the point that I want to tease you."

-「Ah… Fwah… Nghh… S, Sera… Ahn, ahn!」
+"Ah… Fwah… Nghh… S, Sera… Ahn, ahn!"

 Sera licked Elena’s mouth, which was trickling with drool, without hesitation and showed a truly charming smile.

 As if petting her, she stroked Elena’s head and said…

-「You see, I’ve had experiences with both boys and girls, but this is my first time doing it with a boy and a girl at the same time.
+"You see, I’ve had experiences with both boys and girls, but this is my first time doing it with a boy and a girl at the same time.
 My first threesome, it’s very fun!
-I guess this, too, is thanks to you two, Yuu, Elena.」
+I guess this, too, is thanks to you two, Yuu, Elena."

-「It makes me happy to hear you say that… Nghh!」
+"It makes me happy to hear you say that… Nghh!"

-「More, show me more of the scene when you two are feeling good.」
+"More, show me more of the scene when you two are feeling good."

-「Ah… Ah, I’m also about to…」
+"Ah… Ah, I’m also about to…"

 At the beginning, Yuu had a lot of leeway, but the truth was that, if you went all the way to the deepest part, the doggy position was more sexually arousing for both the man and woman than one might think.

 Moreover, albeit unconsciously, Elena, who was keeping her legs shut, was tightening up on the inside, as if saying that she would not let go of his penis tonight.

-「Haa, aah… Kuhh… I feel like I’m going to have my semen squeezed out of me.」
+"Haa, aah… Kuhh… I feel like I’m going to have my semen squeezed out of me."

 Continuing to thrust his penis all the way to the deepest part of her vagina, Yuu shook his hips and pounded her hard.

 Every time Yuu shook his hips, cloudy liquid overflowed from the coupling tools and made a fwopping sound echoed through the room.

-「Ahh… Ohh, ohh, Yu…u, your dick… is so amazing!
+"Ahh… Ohh, ohh, Yu…u, your dick… is so amazing!
 Ahii, hii, hii, I’m cumming again, cumming, cumming, cumming, I’m cumming!
-Ahn, I can… no longer think about anything… Yuu, Yuu, come to me, let it all out!」
+Ahn, I can… no longer think about anything… Yuu, Yuu, come to me, let it all out!"

-「Kaha, if you clamp down on me that tightly… Guh, ahh, ahh, cumming, I’m cumming, big sis!」
+"Kaha, if you clamp down on me that tightly… Guh, ahh, ahh, cumming, I’m cumming, big sis!"

 He no longer had the leeway to think about whether he should spray it over his elder sister’s body or have her drink it as he had done thus far.